|Database Tour Documentation|

 Also, you can drag files from Explorer and drop them into the open instance of Database Tour.

-Almost all supported database types can be opened through the command line.
+Almost all supported database types can be opened from the command line.

 Opening files, which are not database files